-After an interview, it’s always a good idea to send a letter or email thanking an employer for letting you discuss your experiences.
-Send it out immediately after your interview to stay fresh in the employer’s mind – you may even score bonus points for excellent follow-up skills.
+After an interview, it’s always a good idea to send an email or letter thanking an employer for letting you discuss your experiences.
+Send it out immediately after your interview to stay fresh in the employer’s mind – you’ll score bonus points for excellent follow-up skills.

-Spend some time thinking about how you can improve your job interview technique if were unsuccessful.
+Spend some time thinking about how you can improve your interview technique if you were unsuccessful.
 Call and ask the school for feedback - anything they tell you will be of great help for the future, so ask for an honest evaluation.
-Finally, perhaps discuss your experience with a mentor, and ask for advice for future interviews.
+Finally, consider discussing your experience with a mentor, and ask for advice for future interviews.

-If you get the position, congratulations!
+If you got the position, congratulations!
 And please don't forget to let us know - it’s always good to hear from you.